amamitpandey/tuts/Java/Java_tuts.md

 * this behave like a class
 * it's has constructor
 * it's has all key access modifier like public, private
-* it may contain narmal method with body(concern method) and abstract method without body
+* it may contain normal method with body(concern method) and abstract method without body
-* don't support multi inhretance, just support single inhritance by extent keyboard.
+* don't support multi inhretance, just support single inheritance by extent keyboard.

 ### Using int Instead Of String:
 public static void main (int[] args) : at starting jvm only accept String[].
 If try than give - "please define the main method as: public static void main(String[] args)”